 Commitment to subject to the Principles

-We subject to the Principles all European personal data that we receive from individuals or companies in the EEA in reliance on the Privacy Shield.
+We are subject to the Principles all European and Swiss personal data that we receive from individuals or companies in the EEA and Switzerland in reliance on the Data Privacy Framework.
 We also receive some data in reliance on other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.

 Type of third parties to which we disclose personal data and purposes

-UserVoice may share personal data we collect from individuals or companies in the EEA with the following types of third parties and for the following purposes:
+UserVoice may share personal data we collect from individuals or companies in the EEA and Switzerland with the following types of third parties and for the following purposes:

 - subsidiaries, affiliates and contractors, who process personal data on behalf of UserVoice to provide the Services;

 - channel partners, such as distributors and resellers, to fulfill product and information requests, and to provide customers and prospective customers with information about UserVoice and its products and services;

 - other third party service providers contracted to provide services on our behalf;